mvrzan/heroku-agentforce-mcp/README.md

 - **CLI (Command-Line Interface)**
 - **Cursor**

 Each one of these applications has its own MCP client, but for the sake of the diagram, it is a single MCP client box.
-The MCP Client can communicate with various **MCP Servers**, each with a different hosting environment and purpose.
+The MCP Clients can communicate with various **MCP Servers**, each with a different hosting environment and purpose.
 The diagram showcases three examples, demonstrating the protocol's flexibility:

 1.  **MCP Server A (local)**: A server running on the user's machine that can access **Local data**.
 It communicates with the MCP Client using the `stdio` transport.
 This server is accessing 3rd party service data, local data, and prompt information.
 2.  **MCP Server B (AWS)**: A cloud-hosted server on AWS that connects to a **3rd party service B** via API calls.
 It uses `Server-Sent Events (SSE)` for communication, which is noted as a [deprecated method](https://modelcontextprotocol.io/docs/concepts/transports#server-sent-events-sse-deprecated).